mvazquezc/mvazquezc.github.io/content/posts/2024-04-25-signing-verifying-container-images-with-cosign/index.md

 In this post we are going to cover how we can sign and verify container images using [Cosign](https://github.com/sigstore/cosign) and our own PKI.
 You can learn more on how to build your own PKI with CFSSL in [this post](https://linuxera.org/pki-with-cfssl/).

 {{<warning>}}
 The way we will see to sign and verify images in this post is not the recommended approach.
 For production usage, you should use ephemeral keys as described [here](https://docs.sigstore.dev/signing/signing_with_containers/).
+Validity of certificates generated during this post it's not recommended for production usage, make sure in production you have proper validity periods and rotation capabilities in place.
 {{</warning>}}

 ## Solution Overview